moni0811/Prediction-System---UK-Election-Poll/README.md

 3. **Data Preparation**
    - Encoded categorical features (`gender`, `vote`)
-   - Verified that scaling was not essential for tree-based models
    - Split the data into training (70%) and testing (30%) subsets

 4. **Modeling**